 If you have time for a walk, check out the Roundup Heritage Riverwalk or the Roundup Historical Walk.
 Info on both can be found on the Roundup Chamber of Commerce Website.

-I traveled to Montana in June.
-All my suggestions are based on warm weather travel…well, warm for Montana.
+I traveled to Southeast Montana and Central Montana in June.
+All my suggestions for places to visit in Montana are based on warm weather travel…well, warm for Montana.
 If you’re traveling to Montana in Winter, you’re not going to have the same kind of trip I had and you’ll need to make different plans.

-Some parts of Montana are very remote.
+Some parts of Southeast Montana and Central Montana are very remote.
 Cell service may be limited.

 Get a map.
 Yes, a real paper map or an Atlas.
 I am completely reliant on GPS and my car’s built-in navigation system and I had zero reception during one leg of my trip.
 I had to stop and ask directions, which is something I haven’t done in years.

-Check the weather often and when you’re planning your trip, check to see what typical temperatures are during the time of year you’ll visit.
+Check the weather often and when you’re working on your list of places to visit in Montana.
+Check to see what typical temperatures are during the time of year you’ll visit.
 Montana summer is about equal to Texas winter – I’m not entirely joking about that – and different spots/elevations will have entirely different weather.
+We could easily wear shorts in Billings in June but needed long pants and jackets in parts of Central Montana in June.

-The locals are delightful.
-Everyone I talked to was exceptionally friendly and curious about what brought me to southeast and central Montana.
+The Montana locals are delightful.
+Everyone I talked to was exceptionally friendly and curious about what brought me to Southeast and Central Montana.
 The western parts of the state, such as Yellowstone and Glacier, get most of the attention and the rest of the state doesn’t get as much tourist traffic, which was part of the reason we liked it so much.

-For more information or to get help with planning your own Southeast Montana adventure, check out the Visit Southeast Montana Website.
+For more information on places to visit in Montana or to get help with planning your own Southeast Montana adventure, check out the Visit Southeast Montana Website.